garfieldpigljy/CrowdWSA2019/README.md

 	@inproceedings{CrowdWSA2019,
-		title = "A Dataset of Crowdsourced Word Sequences: Collections and Answer Aggregation for Ground Truth Creation", author = "Li, Jiyi and Fukumoto, Fumiyo", booktitle = "Proceedings of the First Workshop on Aggregating and Analysing Crowdsourced Annotations for NLP", month = nov,
+		title = "A Dataset of Crowdsourced Word Sequences: Collections and Answer Aggregation for Ground Truth Creation", author = "Li, Jiyi and Fukumoto, Fumiyo", booktitle = "Proceedings of the First Workshop on Aggregating and Analysing Crowdsourced Annotations for NLP (AnnoNLP2019)", month = nov,
 		year = "2019",
 		address = "Hong Kong",